 The Only Hawaii Packing List You Need

-Keep a master list handy — Save your packing list some place convenient.
+Keep a master list handy — Save your packing list somewhere for your convenience.
 I like to use Evernote to store travel notes, it’s easy to use and accessible everywhere I go.
 Make a list of things to do around the house — For example, call the pet sitter, place your mail on hold, and take out the trash before your trip.

 Again, it’s going to be sunny when you step off the plane.

 If you’re going hiking, pack hiking shoes.
 Walking a lot?
 Bring athletic shoes.
 In Hawaii, everyone wears slippers (sandals), remember to pack these as well.

 Men — T-shirts, polo shirts, shorts, one pair of long pants and one lightweight jacket is perfect.
 Yes, bring long pants and a light jacket, the weather can be cool in high altitudes and in the evenings.
 Women — Shirts, polo shirts, lightweight tops, tanks, skirts, shorts, a pair of slacks and a jacket is ideal.
 Tip: Laundry machines are abundant in Waikiki.
 Pack light.

 Pack one suit in your check-in and one in your carry-on luggage.
 If your suitcase gets lost, you can still swim at the beach while you wait for your luggage to arrive.
 Plus, you can swim in one pair while the other pair is drying.